nixos-asia/website/en/hm-tutorial.md

 **The problem with imperative installs**: If you run `nix profile install nixpkgs#cowsay` today and set up a new machine tomorrow, you'll have to remember every package you installed.
 Your environment isn't reproducible.

-**The declarative approach**: With [Home Manager](https://github.com/nix-community/home-manager), you describe your entire environment in a configuration file.
+**The declarative approach**: With #[[home-manager]], you describe your entire environment in a configuration file.
 Want to set up a new machine?
 Just copy your config and run one command.
 Everything is reproducible and version-controlled.

 We will build a configuration from scratch that provides a modern terminal experience, including:
 - **Git**: Version control with aliases and smart defaults.